 How mentoring can help PhD students improve research proposals

-Launching the EAA Peer Mentoring Initiative
+Introducing the EAA PhD Mentoring Initiative

 The European Accounting Association (EAA) has made supporting early career scholars a key priority for the organization.
 Building on the comprehensive set of resources in their Accounting Research Centre, the EAA has launched a new PhD Mentoring Initiative (PMI).